p-bianca/p-bianca.github.io/index.md

 ## ABOUT ME

 <font size= "2">
 Experienced and driven Senior Mortgage Underwriter with over 6.5 years of combined and well-rounded banking experience within personal and small business banking, residential mortgage origination as well as commercial lending, business analysis, and reporting.
 Natural investigator with a strong understanding of fraud risk and anti-money laundering (AML) prevention and detection within financial institutions.
 Brings forth an Honors Bachelor of Commerce degree with a specialization in accounting and minor in economics.
-Solutions-oriented leader that enjoys problem solving as well as working with and analyzing data. ppppppppppppppp
+Solutions-oriented leader that enjoys problem solving as well as working with and analyzing data.
 </font>

 *****